 I could find very little information on this church except that it was built in 1924 in Gothic revival style.
 The church closed around 2008 and has sat idle ever since.
-The church replaced an earlier church built in the 1900’s in the same city.
+This church replaced an earlier church built in the 1900’s in the same city.

 The church was used for community events including Alcoholic’s Anonymous meetings.